kapitanmx/Three.js-sample-project/README.md

 # Three.js-sample-project
-Sample project built in Three.js to improve my coding skills in JavaScript
+Sample project built in Three.js to improve my coding skills in JavaScript and WebGL